PlaidCloud/website/content/en/iam/iam/member-authentication.md

 After successfully setting up your two-factor authentication, you’ll be provided with a set of randomly generated recovery codes that you should view and save.
 We strongly recommend saving your recovery codes immediately.
 However, these codes can be downloaded at any point after enabling two-factor authentication.
 For more information, see [Downloading your two-factor authentication recovery codes](https://plaidcloud.com/docs/identity/downloading-your-two-factor-authentication-recovery-codes).

+{{< note >}}
-*Note*: If you do not have a backup code or a backup key registered a much more stringent process is followed that may require several days to validate the authenticity of the access request and maintain PlaidCLoud security.
+If you do not have a backup code or a backup key registered a much more stringent process is followed that may require several days to validate the authenticity of the access request and maintain PlaidCLoud security.
+{{< /note >}}